Calicheamicin

 The calicheamicins are a class of enediyne antitumor antibiotics derived from the bacterium Micromonospora echinospora, with calicheamicin γ1 being the most notable.
 It was isolated originally in the mid-1980s from the chalky soil, or "caliche pits", located in Kerrville, Texas.
 The sample was collected by a scientist working for Lederle Labs.
 It is extremely toxic to all cells and, in 2000, a CD33 antigen-targeted immunoconjugate N-acetyl dimethyl hydrazide calicheamicin was developed and marketed as targeted therapy against the non-solid tumor cancer acute myeloid leukemia (AML).
-A second calicheamicin-linked monoclonal antibody, inotuzumab ozogamicin (marketed as Besponsa) an anti-CD22-directed antibody-drug conjugate, was approved by the U.S. Food and Drug Administration on August 17, 2017, for use in the treatment of adults with relapsed or refractory B-cell precursor acute lymphoblastic leukemia.
-Calicheamicin γ1 and the related enediyne esperamicin are the two of the most potent antitumor agents known.
+A second calicheamicin-linked monoclonal antibody, inotuzumab ozogamicin (marketed as Besponsa), an anti-CD22-directed antibody-drug conjugate, was approved by the U.S. Food and Drug Administration on August 17, 2017, for use in the treatment of adults with relapsed or refractory B-cell precursor acute lymphoblastic leukemia.
+Calicheamicin γ1 and the related enediyne esperamicin are two of the most potent antitumor agents known.